Lifecycle management

 Shadow data objects

-Shadow data objects are supported as resource types in provisioning task mappings.
+Shadow data objects, although they are not real data objects, can be used in many cases like standard data objects (for example, in the Data Object Lifecycle Management).
 You can create provisioning tasks for calculated resource assignment types and define task mappings for them using Data Object Lifecycle Management code methods.
 This opens up new possibilities:

 - creation/single change in the calculated resource assignment (CRA) may trigger the creation of several provisioning tasks